zfaustk/KHGraphDB/docs/type.md

 wears Type as Khid.
 Graph lookups take Khid. add_vertex returns the serial.
 The print form is Display.

+Type may mark a property as content.
+The index refuses that key.
+The page stays on the vertex.

 This is the DNA.
 Do not flatten Type into a string to look more like Cypher.